omartgabr/Python/README.md

 # Python
-This repository contains projects coded in Python3
+This repository contains projects coded in Python

+(1) Physics Applications:
+  - Contains programs that uses